scribe-public/sample-policies/docs/v2/initiatives/rules/api/scribe-api.md

 Verify XX using the Scribe API template rule.

 :::tip
 Rule requires the Scribe API to be enabled.
+Ensure that you provide the Scribe Token to the `valint` utility.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.